As an Amazon Associate I earn from qualifying purchases.

 In earlier versions of the Winmau Blade series, the wiring was held down by the use of staples, which effectively reduce the playing area, while also effecting the boards aesthetics.

 However, the WB4 proved to be the innovator of it’s series by introducing completely staple-free wiring.
 Instead, the wires are attached integrally to the board.
+This not only makes the face of the dartboard look more professional, but also increases the target area of the board.

 #2 High-Visibility Dense Kenyan Sisal